 How to ripen avocados quickly

-In need a perfectly ripe avocado and all of the ones at the market feel like they're hard as rocks?
-Chef Wiegand suggests wrapping it in a few sheets of newspaper.
-She notes that her family works in the agricultural business in the Fresno, Calif. area and has relied on this trick for years.
+In need of a perfectly ripe avocado and all of the ones you touch feel like they're hard as rocks?
+Despite knowing how to choose avocados, we can't always control what's available at the store.
+To that end, Chef Wiegand suggests the best way to ripen an avocado quickly is by wrapping them in a few sheets of newspaper.
+She notes that her family works in the agricultural business in the Fresno, California area and has relied on this trick for years.

 You can also place the unripe avocado in a paper bag and store it in a warm environment to expedite the softening process.
-Pairing the avocado with other fruits like bananas or apples can also help release a gas called ethylene that helps quicken the ripening process.
-The more you know, right?
+Pairing the avocado with other fruits like bananas or apples can also help release a gas called ethylene that helps quicken the ripening process so you can enjoy the health benefits of the ingredient even faster.

 Now that you have a perfectly ripe avocado on hand, find all the health benefits you'll reap from it here: